2019 year-end letter

 - Consider ability to transfer up to $100,000 tax-free from a traditional IRA to charity for owners who have reached age 70 ½.
 This tax-free transfer can even satisfy an owner’s required minimum distribution for the year.

 - Consider donating to the Oregon Cultural Trust (OCT) – If you donate up to $500 on a single return or $1,000 on a married filing joint return to qualifying cultural organizations, you can donate a like amount to the OCT and receive a 100% Oregon tax credit.
 More info is available at www.culturaltrust.org.
-Point – Unfortunately, the IRS issued guidance this year which denies a federal tax deduction for contributions to the OCT and other charities which promise a state level tax credit in return unless the contribution was made prior to August 28th, 2018.
-(See our email blast from August of this year.)
-Making a donation to the OCT after that date achieves no federal tax savings but does allow one the discretion of allocating their dollars to the Oregon Cultural Trust rather than the state’s general fund.
+While the donation achieves no federal tax savings, it but does allow one the discretion of allocating their dollars to the Oregon Cultural Trust rather than the state’s general fund.

 - Consider selling loss stocks before year end if you expect net capital gains for the year.

-- Remember the new cap on deductible state and local taxes on Schedule A – Because the TCJA capped itemized deductions for taxes at $10,000, there can be no federal benefit for paying state income or property taxes in excess of that amount.
+- Remember the new cap on deductible state and local taxes on Schedule A – Because the 2017 tax bill capped itemized deductions for taxes at $10,000, there can be no federal benefit for paying state income or property taxes in excess of that amount.
 The state of Oregon connects to federal law for this purpose, limiting the deduction for taxes to $10,000.
 Because Oregon state income taxes are not deductible for Oregon purposes, you will only benefit from paying property taxes by year end.
-Example – Leo has state withholding of $20,000 for the year and owes $12,000 of property taxes.
-For federal tax purposes, payment of the property taxes will provide no tax benefit because he’s already over the $10,000 cap.
-For Oregon purposes, he’ll benefit from the first $10,000 of property taxes paid in 2018.

 - Contribute to an FSA – If your employer offers a flexible spending account, sign up!